- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 — AFP News Agency (@AFP) September 28, 2022

-The Iranian authorities state they targeted bases of dissident Iranian Kurds who they claim were involved in fueling the intensifying unrest spreading across Iran.
+The Iranian authorities have said they targeted bases of dissident Iranian Kurds who they claim were involved in fueling the intensifying unrest spreading across Iran.

 Sept.
 27 – Protests spread further across Iran and globe, death toll rises